chenruiRae/GalaxySD/README.md

 ```
 bash ./infer_script_full.sh
 ```
-If you wanna view a summary of generation,
+If you wanna view a summary of generation, uncomment the last line of `infer_script_full.sh` and keep the prompts in `create_summary.py` consistent with those in inference script.